-Hannah Delaney* started noticing things were off with her 90-year-old mom, Evelyn*, a couple of years ago.
+Hannah started noticing things were off with her 90-year-old mom, Evelyn, a couple of years ago.
 Evelyn was living in the condo she had shared with her late husband for 30 years, and she was taking her blood pressure and cholesterol meds just fine.
 But then she’d ask her daughter the same question a few times in a 10-minute period.
 And then she fell.

 When Mom Can’t Go Home from the Hospital

-Delaney works full time as an insurance adjuster, is married, and has three kids — one in college, one in high school, and one in middle school.
+Hannah works full time as an insurance adjuster, is married, and has three kids — one in college, one in high school, and one in middle school.
 One brother lives in town, but a stroke a few years ago makes it hard for him to walk and makes caregiving for his elderly mother even more difficult.
 Her other brother lives in California.

-Every week, Delaney was buying her mom’s groceries, stopping by three or four days a week to make meals, and helping out with anything else Evelyn needed.
+Every week, Hannah was buying her mom’s groceries, stopping by three or four days a week to make meals, and helping out with anything else Evelyn needed.
 When she wasn’t providing care, she was worrying: Did Mom leave the coffee machine plugged in?
 Did she lock herself out?

-“I was doing a lot,” Delaney says.
+“I was doing a lot,” Hannah says.
 “But my brother and I still wanted to get her back home.
 We felt bad.
 She’s our mother.
 She’d prefer to be at home, but it really can't be done financially.

 She couldn’t afford in-home care.
 If she had a ton of money sitting in the bank, we’d have her at home.
 We just didn’t have any choice.
 We were going to do what the doctors were telling us to do.”